Media Inquiries: Please contact Michael Hansen, Executive Director, at 205-320-9670 or [email protected].

 - Alabama Environmental Management Commission (EMC): The body that oversees the Alabama Department of Environmental Management.
 The EMC is essentially ADEM’s board of directors.
 Appointments are made by the Governor.

 - Alliance for Jobs & the EconomyThis was an incorporated 501(c)(3) organization created by David Roberson (Drummond) and Mike Thompson (Thompson Tractor).
 The AJE was formed to create a coalition of polluting businesses and their friends who opposed the EPA’s cleanup and sampling in Birmingham and Tarrant.
-Members included heavy hitters like Alabama Power.
+Members who donated large sums of money to the AJE included heavy hitters like Alabama Power.

 - Amanda Robinson: Oliver Robinson’s daughter, Amanda was the point of contact for “Get Smart Tarrant.”
 She was paid $3,000/month to attend community meetings and perform community outreach encouraging people to not let EPA test their soil (and if they did let EPA test to have their soil also sampled by Get Smart Tarrant).